 Students may need to either produce a full-length recording or participate in an internship in order to graduate.
 Baccalaureate programs may result in a Bachelor of Science in Music Production or a Bachelor of Music with an emphasis in production.

-The U.S. Bureau of Labor Statistics (BLS) projected that employment of music directors and composers, a group that includes music producers, was expected to grow five percent during the 2012-2022 period.
+The U.S. Bureau of Labor Statistics (BLS) projected that employment of music directors and composers, a group that includes music producers, was expected to grow one percent during the 2018-2028 period.
 The BLS further noted that competition for full-time jobs in this field will be strong.
-Cities that feature a large concentration of recording studios, such as New York, Chicago, Los Angeles, and Nashville, offer better job prospects for all musicians.
+States with the highest employment levels of musicians include New York, California, Texas, Oregon, and Florida.